jwbirkbeck/reinforcement_learning/README.md

 # Reinforcement Learning

+Note: I'm reading through _Reinforcement Learning: A Introduction_ by Sutton and Barto as I'm building this repository, which I'll refer to as 'the book' below!

 ### Purpose:

-Solve the cartpole environment from the OpenAI Gym with a proof of concept script, before building generalisable classes to apply to more complicated environments.

-I'm reading through _Reinforcement Learning: A Introduction_ by Sutton and Barto as I'm building this code, which I'll refer to as 'the book' below!
+* [x] Build a simple temporal difference Q learning agent, and use it to solve a few simple environments.
+* [ ] Build a more complex agent, potentially using concepts like eligibility traces, or off-policy learning.
+* [ ] Compare the performance of the two.
+Apply the more complex agent to a more complex environment if learning performance is significantly better.

 ### Requirements: